 In case you didn’t already know it, Jessi Sigh can do no wrong.
 The culinary king has his famous Daughter In Law restaurants in Melbourne, Byron Bay and fortunately for SA residents, Adelaide too.
 Slinging his self-proclaimed ‘unauthentic’ Indian dishes (which blend Western and Asian influences), the restaurant’s pink and navy interior were made for the gram.
 Feast on Colonel Tso’s cauliflower (a non negotiable), whole Tandoori corn with curried butter and roasted Barramundi curry.

-The interior here alone makes Osteria Oggi one of the best restaurants in Adelaide.
+The interior here alone makes Osteria Oggi one of the best Italian restaurants in Adelaide.
 Dine under concrete carved arches in the underground cellar or pull up a stool at the long, curved marble bar for 'dinner in Europe' vibes.
-Loved by locals for its tasty Italian menu, you’ll devour plates of delicate, handmade pasta and melt-in-your-mouth slow cooked meats.
+Loved by locals for its tasty Italian menu, you’ll devour plates of delicate, handmade pasta and melt-in-your-mouth slow cooked meats (dare we throw to the Italian wine-list too?).
 Oh and special mention must go to the formaggio cart that is wheeled out for post dinner treats.